 Here, using photographs dating from the dawn of the camera in 1860 through to the 21st century, you will find how it developed - and it might trigger some fond memories too!

 What would the photographers of yesteryear have seen if they had stood in the same places today?
+Compare today's photos to those from Victorian, pre-war and early postwar years, and then why not try the 'Engraved Coventry' section to travel even further back in time.

 The night of 14th November 1940 changed the shape of Coventry's ancient city centre forever.
 Find out why we were bombed, and how we dealt with the most devastating event ever to rain down on our city.

-Click here to enter this section Photo MysteriesPhoto Mysteries
+Click to enter Photo MysteriesPhoto Mysteries

-Click here to enter this section Post war CoventryPost-war Development
+Click to enter Post war CoventryPost-war Development

-And how many of those plans dreamed up in the 1930's actually came into fruition?
+And how many of those plans dreamed up in the 1930s actually came into fruition?

-It's said that every cloud has a silver lining, and indeed; after the unfortunate events of WW2, Sir Basil Spence gave Coventry this twentieth century masterpiece....
+It's said that every cloud has a silver lining, and indeed, after the unfortunate events of WW2 Sir Basil Spence gave Coventry this twentieth century masterpiece....

 For four centuries after the monasteries were disolved, Coventry went without a cathedral, but in 1918 St. Michael's parish church was finally elevated to that status.
 Now in ruins, it's fondly known as "The Old Cathedral".